 To answer this question, let’s do some math.
-Since 1 pound of fat equals 3,500 calories, in order to shed 10 pounds in a week a person needs to burn 35,000 calories in a week, or 5,000 calories a day.
-Now, since an average adult man consumes 2,500 calories a day, and an average adult woman eats 2,000 calories a day (13), it is impossible for them to burn 5,000 calories a day.
+Since 1 pound of fat equals 3,500 calories, in order to shed 10 pounds in a week a person needs to burn 35,000 additional calories in a week, or 5,000 calories a day.
+Now, since an average adult man requires (i.e. burns) 2,500 calories a day, and an average adult woman burns 2,000 calories a day (13), it is highly unlikely for them to burn an extra 5,000 calories a day on top of that.

-Now, it is possible for a person to shed this amount of weight in only 7 days.
-If a person is obese or extremely overweight and requires a certain surgical procedure, their doctor may prescribe them a very low-calorie diet, which they will follow under medical supervision (9, 8).
+Now, it may be possible for a person to shed this amount of weight in only 7 days.
+If a person is obese or extremely overweight and requires a certain surgical procedure, their doctor may prescribe them a very low-calorie diet for a short period leading up to the procedure, which they will follow under medical supervision (9, 8).

 Every process should go at its own pace.
 The pace is especially important when it comes to weight loss.
 Experts recommend losing 1-2 pounds a week.
 This result is sustainable and healthy.
 If you are wondering: “How much weight can I lose in 8 weeks?”, then if you stick to a safe and gradual weight loss, your result will be 8-16 pounds.
 If you slim down too rapidly, you may not only get an unsustainable result, but also experience many negative side effects, including malnutrition, dehydration, headaches, fatigue, dizziness, hair and muscle loss, and others.